mjs513/TMM-HB01B0-Camera/README.md

 If you want to send a snapshot to the processing sketch you will have to select Dual or Triple serial from the serial dropdown menu in the IDE.

+One thing to keep in mind is that if you are uploading different camera settings quickly you will probably have to remove power for a minute.
+The camera fails to get recognize if you upload quickly between sketches.